MRAlirad/ethers-simple-storage/note.md

 ## Ethers.js

-The ethers.js library aims to be a complete and compact library for interacting with the Ethereum Blockchain and its ecosystem. [learn more](https://docs.ethers.org/v6/)
+The [`ethers.js library`]((https://docs.ethers.org/v6/)) aims to be a complete and compact library for interacting with the Ethereum Blockchain and its ecosystem.

 It is often used to create decentralized applications (dapps), wallets (such as MetaMask and Tally) and other tools and simple scripts that require reading and writing to the blockchain.